 John R. Kroger

-John has had a distinguished career in higher education and public service, including prior work as a United States Marine, Assistant U.S. Attorney, Attorney General of Oregon, President of Reed College, Vice President of the Aspen Institute, and Chief Learning Officer of the United States Navy and Marine Corps.
-He has taught throughout his career, with appointments as Visiting Professor at Harvard Law School, Hauser Leader in Residence at Harvard Kennedy School of Government, Visiting Lecturer in Political Science at Yale University, and Visiting Professor at Lewis and Clark Law School.
-John was a tenured professor at Lewis and Clark Law School from 2002 to 2012, during which time he took leaves of absence to serve as Attorney General of Oregon and Trial Attorney on the U.S. Department of Justice Enron Task Force.
-Earlier in his career, John served as a legislative aide to Speaker of the U.S. House of Representatives Thomas Foley and Representative, now Senator, Charles Schumer.
+John has devoted his career to public service, higher education, and leadership development.
+He has served as a United States Marine, Assistant U.S. Attorney, Attorney General of Oregon, President of Reed College, Vice President of the Aspen Institute, and Chief Learning Officer of the United States Navy and Marine Corps.
+He has taught throughout his career, including appointments at Harvard Law School, Harvard Kennedy School, Yale University, and Lewis & Clark Law School, where he was a tenured professor from 2002 to 2012.
+During that time, he took leaves of absence to serve as Attorney General of Oregon and as a Trial Attorney on the U.S. Department of Justice Enron Task Force.
+Earlier in his career, he served as a legislative aide to Speaker of the U.S. House of Representatives Thomas Foley and Representative Charles Schumer and as a campaign aide to President Bill Clinton.

 John can be contacted at johnkroger@rodelinstitute.org.